Corrina Moucheraud

 Professional overview

-Corrina Moucheraud, ScD, MPH is an Associate Professor in the Department of Public Health Policy & Management at GPH, and Co-Director of its Global Center for Implementation Science.
-A global health researcher and implementation scientist, her work seeks to improve outcomes by strengthening health systems and enabling the delivery of effective, equitable health services.
+Corrina Moucheraud, ScD, MPH is an Associate Professor in the Department of Public Health Policy & Management, and Co-Director of the Global Center for Implementation Science.
+As a global health researcher and implementation scientist, she seeks to improve outcomes by strengthening health systems and enabling the delivery of effective, equitable health services.
 Much of Dr. Moucheraud’s focus is on meeting the needs of women and young people, particularly in low- and middle-income countries.
+Dr. Moucheraud is currently leading efforts for cervical cancer prevention, including HPV vaccination, in Kenya and Malawi.
+She also researches HIV & non-communicable disease prevention and treatment internationally and in the U.S.

 Education